has a long history of metocean studies for offshore Brazil beginning in 1999

 as mean corrections at the lower wind speeds.
 The hindcast incorporates an

-expert wind field analysis of over 70 storms using OWI’s proven kinematic
+expert wind field analysis of 137 storms using OWI’s proven kinematic

 approach.
 Storms were selected to be analyzed based on insitu and remote-sensed

 instruments as well as with a new peak clustering method.

 is modeled using the Wave Watch III (WW3) wave model on a nested grid system

 (0.36 deg basin grid and 0.06 deg fine grid) and archived at a 30-minute time

 step.
 The model is configured with spectral grids using 48 directional bins